HashMapsData2Value/AlgorandFAQ/README.md

 ## Where can I buy Algorand?

+At the big exchanges, like Coinbase.

 ## Where do I buy NFTs?

+Currently you have to do it by trust on Reddit, Discord, Telegram, etc. DEX:es are coming.

 ## Is there a tool I can use to create my own token?

+You can do it in the [MyAlgo browser wallet](https://wallet.myalgo.com/).

 ## How do I buy USD stable coins?